Rippling starts billboard battle with Gusto – TechCrunch

 Your brand is known for being chill.
 So this just seems like overkill.

-But since you think we’ve been unfair, we’d really like to clear the air:
+But since you think we’ve been unfair, we’d really like to clear the air.

-Rippling’s general counsel Vanessa Wu wrote the letter which goes on to claim that “When Gusto tried to scale itself, we saw what you took off the shelf.
+Rippling’s general counsel Vanessa Wu wrote the letter, which goes on to claim that “When Gusto tried to scale itself, we saw what you took off the shelf.
 Your software fell a little short.
-You needed Workday for support”, asserting that Gusto’s own HR tool couldn’t handle its 1000-plus employees and needed to turn to a bigger enterprise vendor.
+You needed Workday for support,” asserting that Gusto’s own HR tool couldn’t handle its 1,000-plus employees and needed to turn to a bigger enterprise vendor.
 The letter concludes with the implication that Gusto should drop the cease-and-desist, and instead compete on merit:

 So Gusto, do not fear our sign.
 Our mission and our goals align.